yjhp1016/taichi_LBM3D/README.md

 Set expernal force applied on the fluid here: `fx,fy,fz = 0.0e-6,0.0,0.0`

 ###### set boundary conditions
-there are three boudary conditions used in this code: Periodic boundary condition, fix pressure boundary condition, and fix velocity boundary condition
+There are three boundary conditions used in this code: Periodic boundary condition, fix pressure boundary condition, and fix velocity boundary condition
 We use the left side of X direction as an example: `bc_x_left, rho_bcxl, vx_bcxl, vy_bcxl, vz_bcxl = 1, 1.0, 0.0e-5, 0.0, 0.0`
 set boundary condition type in `bc_x_left`; 0=periodic boundary condition, 1 = fix pressure boundary condition, 2 = fix velocity boundary condition if `bc_x_left == 1` is select, then the desired pressure on the left side of X direction need to be given in `rho_bcxl`